*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 One brand you may have heard of is the Bostitch air compressor.

-But which Bostitch air compressor should you consider?
+But which Bostitch compressor model should you consider?

 What To Consider When Buying An Air Compressor